JuliaRandom/RandomNumbers.jl/docs/src/man/bases.md

 The famous and highly evaluated [**TestU01** library](http://simul.iro.umontreal.ca/testu01/tu01.html) is chosen to test the RNGs in `RNG.jl`. **TestU01** offers a collection of test suites, and *Big Crush* is the largest and most stringent test battery for empirical testing (which usually takes several hours to run).
-*Bit Crush* has revealed a number of flaws of lots of well-used generators, even including the *Mersenne Twister* (or to be more exact, the *dSFMT*) which is currently used in `Base.Random` as `GLOBAL_RAND`.[^1]
+*Big Crush* has revealed a number of flaws of lots of well-used generators, even including the *Mersenne Twister* (or to be more exact, the *dSFMT*) which is currently used in `Base.Random` as `GLOBAL_RAND`.[^1]